 I'm excited to share with you the 4 top essential oils for stress relief.
-We live in a society that is very much geared for burnout.
+We live in a society that is very much geared toward burnout.
 People are working like crazy to make money, to buy all sorts of things, and this has amplified the level of stress in our day-to-day living.
 Stress is prevalent and it is everywhere.
 As a long-time sufferer of anxiety and stress, I have many tools and techniques that I use to cope, and one of them is essential oils.
 Essential oils work incredibly well because the actual chemical components that are distilled from the flowers really resonate well with our bodies.
 The body actually accepts these as natural health products.
-These oils are not foreign or chemical materials, such as a prescription medications.
-So, the body is able to more easily assimilate the chemical components that come from an essential oil than it might be able to with a pharmaceutical chemical that has been artificially created.
+These oils are not foreign or chemical materials, such as prescription medications.
+So, the body can more easily assimilate the chemical components that come from an essential oil than it might be able to with a pharmaceutical chemical that has been artificially created.

-Some of the top stressors in life include buying or selling your home, coping with a death in the family, dealing with divorce and financial hardships.
+Some of the top stressors in life include buying or selling your home, coping with a death in the family, dealing with divorce, and financial hardships.

 It is important to not disregard your stress, as this can compromises your immune system, especially for people with autoimmune disorders.
 Reducing the stress in your life as much as possible is extremely important.
 As we get older, our bodies cannot tolerate the same level of stress that we could when we were younger.
 So, as we enter into our 40’s, 50’s or 60’s, it is really important to create a life and a lifestyle that is supportive of us eliminating or reducing stress, and feeling more at peace.

 I want to share something that I learned from a traditional Chinese medicine doctor.
-A friend of mine, Lainey, studied in Nelson British Columbia, and now practices as an acupuncturist and a Traditional Chinese Medicine Doctor.
+A friend of mine, Lainey, studied in Nelson British Columbia and now practices as an acupuncturist and a Traditional Chinese Medicine Doctor.
 A few years ago, we discussed one of her patients that had been dealing with Attention Deficit Disorder as an adult.

 She told me that she had recommended Vetiver Oil for this patient.
-Vetiver Oil is distilled from the roots of the grass that grows in India, where it is called the ‘Oil of Tranquility'.
+Vetiver Oil is distilled from the roots of the grass that grows in India, where it is called the ‘Oil of Tranquility.
 She recommended this oil to help calm his entire nervous system down.

 I decided to buy Vetiver Oil to try it myself.
 The first time I smelled Vetiver, I actually felt everything sort of slow down.
-The chemical constituents in this oil, come from the roots of grass.
+The chemical constituents in this oil, come from the roots of the grass.
 And roots are really about grounding, being in the earth.
 Sometimes you have to really think about the purpose of the part of the plant that’s been distilled.

 Distilling Vetiver is actually a painstaking process because it is laboursome to collect.